codepr/creak/README.md

 # creak

-Deny navigation and download capabilities of a target host in the local network performing an ARP poison attack and sending reset TCP packets to every request made to the router.
+Perform some MITM attacks to a range of addresses.
+Among these, deny navigation and download capabilities of a target host in the local network performing an ARP poison attack and sending reset TCP packets to every request made to the router.
-Born as a didactic project for learning python language, i decline every responsibility for any abuse.
+Born as a didactic project for learning python language, i decline every responsibility for any abuse or illegal uses.

 ## Installation